Cielquan/DoTH-DNS/README.md

 `INTERFACE`:
 - network interface to use
 - defaults to 'eth0'

+`TIMEZONE`:
+- timezone the server stands in
+- format is like 'Europe/London'
+- if not set in either `custom.env` or `start_script.conf` script will prompt you
+- if a `custom.env` file exists the entry in `start_script.conf` will be omitted

+`PIHOLE_WEBPASSWORD`:
+- password for the web dashboard of pihole
+- can be empty for no password
+- if not set in either `custom.env` or `start_script.conf` script will prompt you
+- if a `custom.env` file exists the entry in `start_script.conf` will be omitted

 ### Update
 If you want to update a container with a newer image run following commands on your Pi in the directory with the scripts